Lokalise graphic of Aurelia applications

 Introduction to Aurelia i18n

-Aurelia i18n module is built on top of i18next, which is an open-source library with an extensive set of features.
-One of the major benefits of using the i18next module for Aurelia i18n is that you can easily reuse your work across multiple platforms and frameworks.
+One of the major benefits of using the i18next module for Aurelia i18n is that you can easily reuse your work across multiple translation management system and frameworks.
 Not only that, but you can also use an extensive ecosystem full of various packages.
 No matter whether you use JavaScript or TypeScript, Aurelia i18n can be used for localizing your application.
 Aurelia i18n is tested and optimized in the following loaders and bundlers:

 • Aurelia CLI